luontola/pa-mentor/README.md

 Known Issues
 ------------

+Detecting the team size works automatically if you have PA Stats installed.
-Does not yet detect automatically the size of the player's team, so the player will need to manually adjust it by clicking +/- in the UI.
+Otherwise you'll need to adjust it manually by clicking +/- in the UI.

 Version History